cu-swe4s-fall-2023/assignment-2-python-refresher-aiwe2320/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/oQi7O4AA)
 # python-refresher

+## get_column

+The code herein is centered around the function get_column in my_utils.py.  get_column is a function designed to take a csv file, a query column, a query value, and a results column.
+The program will read the csv file and search the query column for the given query value.
+The function will return a list of integers (if possible) of all the corresponding results column values for all the query matches.
+The script print_fires.py implements this function with command line arguments.
+Run run.sh to see example usage of the print_fires.py script.

+print_fires.py Command Line Arguments:

+--querycol : The queried column

+--queryval : The value queried for in the query column

+--resultcolumn : Column to pull results from for matching queries

+--filename : Name of the csv file

+Example use: python print_fires.py --queryval Croatia --querycol Area --resultcol 'Forest fires' --filename Agrofood_co2_emission.csv

+This will output a integer list of the number of forest fires in Croatia recorded by year.

+Best Practices Changes:
+- Implemented argparse to better handle command line arguments
+- Removed print statements from get_column function
+- Updated docustring to proper formatting
+- Added main functions for both my_utils and print_fires
+- Cut down and split up long lines for readability

+Update Log:

 09/13/23 11:25AM:

 Created the get_columns function with some minor input validation.
 The function requires input of a csv file delimited by commas and with column titles in the first line of the file.